Who Is Included?

-Retaining students to graduation is considered by most SFCC faculty, staff, and administrators to be one of the most important goals of the college (College Employee Satisfaction Survey 2010).
-Tracking the success of our degree-seeking students and those subgroups we are targeting for special attention is an important aspect of increasing retention and graduation rates.
+Retaining students to graduation is considered to be one of the most important goals of the college (College Employee Satisfaction Survey 2010).
+Tracking the success of our degree/certificate-seeking students and those subgroups we are targeting for special attention is an important aspect of increasing retention and graduation rates.
+Fall-to-Spring retention reflects the Spring semester following their enrollment at SFCC and the Fall-to-Fall retention reflects the Fall semester one year later.

-For more information, please contact The Office of Planning and Institutional Effectiveness, 505-428-1765, firstname.lastname@example.org.
+For more information, please contact Barbara Griego, Director of Institutional Research, 505-428-1913, firstname.lastname@example.org.